strawberry-graphql/strawberry/docs/types/resolvers-self.md

 }
 ```

-we are pretty much asking to call the `user` function on the `Query` class, and
+We are pretty much asking to call the `user` function on the `Query` class, and
 then call the `full_name` function on the `User` class, similar to this code:

 ```python